 The profitability of the Company's investments will be dependent upon the market price of mineral commodities, oil and natural gas, agricultural commodities and other natural resources relevant to the particular investment.
 Decreases in the market price of such commodities could have an adverse effect on the Company's business, financial condition, results of operations and common shares.
 Mineral and oil and natural gas prices fluctuate widely and are affected by numerous factors beyond the control of the Company.
-The level of interest rates; the rate of inflation; global economic conditions; world supply of mineral commodities, oil and natural gas; consumption patterns for mineral commodities, oil and natural gas; forward sales of mineral commodities, oil and natural gas by producers; global production of mineral commodities, oil and natural gas; political conditions; speculative activities; and stability of exchange rates can all cause significant fluctuations in such prices.
+The level of interest rates; the rate of inflation; global economic conditions; world supply of mineral commodities, oil and natural gas; consumption patterns for mineral commodities, oil and natural gas; forward sales of mineral commodities, oil and natural gas; political conditions; speculative activities; and stability of exchange rates can all cause significant fluctuations in such prices.
 Since the Company can have significant investments in the oil and natural gas industry, any improvement in or new discoveries of alternative energy technologies that increase the use of alternative forms of energy and reduce the demand for oil and natural gas could have a material adverse effect on the Company's business, financial condition and results of operations.